uwiger/gproc/doc/gproc.md

-Unregister multiple Key items of a given type and scope.

-This function is usually more efficient than calling [`unreg/1`](#unreg-1) repeatedly.<a name="nb_wait-1"></a>
+Unregister multiple Key items of a given type and scope.This function is usually more efficient than calling [`unreg/1`](#unreg-1) repeatedly.<a name="nb_wait-1"></a>

 ###nb_wait/1##